 Caching is the process of storing frequently-accessed data temporarily in a cache.
 To explain it properly, let’s first look at what happens when you don’t use caching:

 When someone visits a page on your site, they need to request information from your web host.
-These requests include files such HTML and PHP files, scripts, images and fonts.
-In addition to this, the user also needs to retrieve content what’s stored in your WordPress database, e.g. posts and pages.
+These requests include files such as HTML and PHP files, scripts, images, and fonts.
+In addition to this, the user also needs to retrieve content that’s stored in your WordPress database, e.g. posts and pages.

 Essentially, this is what happens:

 - A visitor lands on your website and their browser contact your web server

 - Your WordPress install retrieves information such as your posts and other data from your database